Teamsters, UPS battle may be just a warmup for future Amazon fight, experts say

 Teamsters, Amazon have tussled before

-The Teamsters are among several unions that have drawn attention in recent years for attempting to organize workers at the company.
+The Teamsters are among several unions that have drawn attention in recent years for attempting to organize workers at Amazon.

 The union launched an Amazon Division last year aimed at “securing more workplace protections in the warehouse and logistics industry.”

-Over 80 drivers and dispatchers with Battle Tested Strategies, which contracted with Amazon as a delivery service partner, agreed to join the Teamsters union in what the group then called a “historic first” for the company’s workers.
+More than 80 drivers and dispatchers with Battle-Tested Strategies, which contracted with Amazon as a delivery service partner, agreed to join the Teamsters union in what the union then called a “historic first” for Amazon workers.

-But the company has rejected those claims, instead accusing the union of being “intentionally misleading” on Wednesday.
+But Amazon has rejected those claims, instead accusing the union of being “intentionally misleading” Wednesday.

 “Their contract is with Battle Tested Strategies, not Amazon.
 The facts remain that months ago, Amazon terminated its contract with Battle Tested Strategies effective June 24.
-That company and their employees no longer deliver Amazon packages,” said Eileen Hards, an Amazon spokesperson.
+That company and their employees no longer deliver Amazon packages,” Amazon spokesperson Eileen Hards said.

 The Hill has reached out to the union for comment.